khalid-hussain/shaheen/chap8.md

 being aware of this, Abul Hassan's moral did not slump.
 Every soldier was there fighting without caring for victory or defeat.
-They knew very well that if they showed their backs and ran from the battlefield, the enemy would be able to reach the walls of Granada within a span of a few days.
+They knew very well that if they showed their backs and ran from the battlefield, the enemy would be able to reach the walls of Granada within the span of a few days.

-On the third day when the two armies came face-to-face with each other, a knight of the Castilian army, whose entire body was clad in metal armor, came in the field and invited the other side for a duel.
-His aventail gave a resemblance to a bull's face.
+On the third day, when the two armies came face to face with each other, a knight of the Castilian army, whose entire body was clad in metal armor, came on the field and invited the other side for a duel.
+His aventail resembled a bull's face.
 The weapons he was carrying were so heavy that his horse's back was slumping.
-A Berber youth came forward to take up the challenge but fell-off his horse after being struck by the lance.
+A Berber youth came forward to take up the challenge but fell off his horse after being struck by the lance.
 Then, a Hispanian Muslim came forward but his sword and lance proved useless against the knight concealed in metal.
 Shortly, this knight had also killed his second opponent and Ferdinand's soldiers were raising slogans in jubilation.
 The iron-clad knight raised his sword and made a small round.
 Then, standing, facing the Granada army, he waited for his next opponent.

 Naeem bin Ridwan moved forward to seek permission from Abul Hassan but was interrupted by a horseman who appeared from one side.
 His sweating horse